-A Google Forms survey was created and distributed widely to gage public sentiment regarding the current status of our downtown, what is valued aesthetically, public safety, and barriers to development.
+An online survey was created and distributed widely to gage public sentiment regarding the status of our downtown, what is valued aesthetically, public safety, and barriers to development.
 The survey window was August 12th to 24th, 2020 and 351 surveys were completed.
 The results from this survey were used as context while created the Regulating Plan.
+Mountain views, public open space, and walkability were major themes throughout the survey results.